 Expat families and children

 Although cheap public schooling is an option, the quality of education is often low.
 Expat children in the Dominican Republic are often sent to either a bilingual private school or one of the country’s few international schools.
-Though these are usually pricey, expats tend to get quite a bang for their buck, as many schools teach foreign curricula such as the American and British systems, as well as the International Baccalaureate.

 From the white sandy beaches and Caribbean seas to the rolling green hills of Pico Duarte, the scenery in the Dominican Republic is breathtaking and offers perfect getaways for weekend breaks.
 The cities also offer countless cafes and restaurants to tempt and expat’s tastebuds with the local flavours.